We ship quickly and cost-effectively throughout Australia, using Toll IPEC, Fastway, and Australia Post (depending on which item you buy).

 - "Awaiting shipment".
 As the name implies, we have processed your order and are awaiting the courier to collect the package.
 However, please note, it can take couriers 2-3 days to collect large items in our industry.
 This frustrates us too, but it involves truck routes and space, and is out of our control (it applies to all our competitors too!).

-You will receive another email (with tracking details) when your item ships, so if you've received this dispatch email, please contact the courier directly to find out when they will be delivering to you.
-We have less information than the courier does, and you'll get more meaningful feedback from your local depot.
+You will receive another email (with tracking details) when your items ship, so if you've received this dispatch email, please contact the courier directly to find out when they will be delivering to you or discuss delivery issues.
+We have less information than the courier does, so going direct will save you time!

 - Toll IPEC - 1300 865547 - online.toll.com.au/trackandtrace/